The Best Pico de Gallo

 Perfect with crisp tortilla chips or pretty much anything else, you can make your own authentic fresh pico de gallo with only six ingredients!

 Fresh red tomatoes, crisp onion, spicy jalapeño peppers, juicy lime, and leafy green cilantro combine to make this authentic pico de gallo.
-Beyond tortilla chips, pico de gallo is a perfect topping for tacos, burritos, scrambled eggs, rice, beans – you name it.
+Beyond tortilla chips, pico de gallo is a perfect topping for tacos, burritos, scrambled eggs, Mexican rice, beans – you name it.
 It’s so versatile and flavorful.
 I love the freshness it adds to burrito bowls, nachos, sheet pan breakfast tostadas, or pork carnitas.